Why Cyprus? A Guide to the Pros & Cons for Expats (2026) | CyExpats.com

 If you plan to work for yourself in Cyprus, it's crucial to understand your income and tax obligations.

-Average Monthly Rent (1-Bedroom City Apartment)
+Average Monthly Rent (1-Bedroom City Center)

 Bureaucracy and "Siga-Siga"